 Parish officials say the goal is to have it finished by next year.

-Tune in Louisiana Transportation and Development Secretary Shawn Wilson will discuss the project further at 6 a.m.
+Louisiana Transportation and Development Secretary Shawn Wilson will discuss the project further at 6 a.m.
 Thursday on KSLA News 12.